TucanoCode04/my-obsidian-vault/5 - Brain/Fundamental of Technological Processes/Technological Processes/03 - Cleanroom Technology.md

 - Raised Floor: the clean air is introduced from the ceiling vertically downwards, and the contaminated air is extracted from the floor.
 The floor is raised to create a plenum for air circulation.
 The air then goes from the raised floor to lateral return air plenums, where is filtered.
 Then as the last step the air is reintroduced from the ceiling, through HEPA filters, also called absolute filters.
 These filters can remove at least 99.97% of airborne particles of size 0.3 µm or larger.
 They work using a combination of diffusion, interception and inertial impaction to capture particles.
 - Low-wall return: the clean air is introduced from the ceiling vertically downwards, and the contaminated air is extracted from low wall vents.
 The air is filtered and reintroduced in a similar manner as the raised floor design.
 The main difference is that the air is extracted from low wall vents instead of the floor, which results in a non vertical airflow pattern, meaning that the middle of the room will have a less efficient air circulation so it will be more prone to contamination.

+In the raised floor design, we use a laminar airflow, which means that the air flows in parallel layers without creating turbulence.
+This is important because turbulence can cause particles to become suspended in the air, increasing the risk of contamination.
+Laminar airflow helps to ensure that particles are quickly removed from the cleanroom environment.
+To maintain the laminar flow, for example, tables are pass-through, to not hinder the airflow, and both the operators and equipment are placed in a way that doesn't obstruct the airflow, normally we use a minimal number of operators and equipment inside the cleanroom.
 ##### Cleanroom Classification
 To the previous classification, we add how much air changes per hour(ACH) are needed to maintain the cleanliness level.
 We also added a standard for the variation of temperature and humidity allowed.
 The standard temperature is 20°C ± 2°C, while the standard humidity is 50% ± 5% RH.